How to Eliminate Pet Odors with Essential Oils

 What Are Essential Oils?

-Essential oils are very popular right now.
-I think that many people are tired of using products with ingredient lists full of words like benisothiazolinone or the ever-elusive “fragrance” (what’s really in there?).
-Essential oils are an alternative to these products.
-They are natural oils distilled from various plants, and they smell like what they are: peppermint oil smells like peppermint, clove like clove and lemon like lemons.
+Essential oils gained massive popularity in the 2010s, and they continue to make houses everywhere smell lovely.
+They are natural oils distilled from various plants, and they smell like what they are: peppermint oil smells like peppermint, clove like clove, lemon like lemons, and snozberry like snozberries.
+Okay, so maybe not that last one, but the rest were sincere.
 They are used in lotions, candles, perfume, household cleaners, natural remedies, and other areas.

 Fighting Pet Odors with Essential Oils

 So how do you eliminate your pet (or child) odors using essential oils?
 Here's a quick and easy way: fill a spray bottle with 2 cups of water and add 20-25 drops of your favorite essential oils.
 Give the bottle a good shake and then spray the smelly room.
 Your room will smell fresh and clean.
 You can find spray bottles here at Container and Packaging, along with the trigger sprayers to match.